 “It’s not a self-contained tube with the same air for a six-hour flight,” said Constance von Muehlen, senior vice president of maintenance & engineering.
 “The air in a cabin comes from the top and flows out from your feet.
 In fact, there’s a large portion of air that comes directly from outside.
-Within a three-minute period you get completely new air in the entire cabin.”
+Within a six-minute period you get completely new air in the entire cabin.”

 If guests want more filtered air, they can simply open the vent above them.
 It’s important to note that the flight deck, galley areas, and lavatories get air directly from outside the aircraft.
 That air also gets directly exhausted outside.

 Alaska Airlines has one of the newest fleets in the country which ensures our planes have the latest filtration technology in use.
 Our filters are changed according to manufacturer guidelines.